graphhopper/timezone/README.md

 ## Timezone Core

-The timezone project can also be imported into your project and run by directly interfacing with the public methods, without needing to start the web service.
+The timezone project can be imported into your project and run by directly interfacing with the public methods, without needing to start the web service.
 Add the project as a dependency and create a new `com.graphhopper.timezone.core.TimeZones` object, which can be interacted with through `.getTimeZone()` and `.getOffsetDateTime()` which includes all local time and timezone information such as current time in the timezone and offset from GMT.

 Example: